 - 1 tbsp lemon juice

-Take the fish out of the oven and coat it evenly with the parmesan mixture
+- Once the fish is cooked, remove it from the oven and coat it evenly with the parmesan mixture

-Broil again 1-2 minutes until the cheese is melted and warm and serve immediately
+- Broil the fish again 1-2 minutes until the cheese is melted and warm and serve immediately